 An experienced criminal defense lawyer like Mr. Pflaum makes a difference in the outcome of a prosecution for hit and run.

-Note.
 In misdemeanor cases the client may never need to go to court.
 The defense lawyer performs all the work on behalf of the client.

-HOW THE DEFENSE LAWYER HELPS IF A CLIENT IS IN CUSTODY
+HOW THE DEFENSE LAWYER HELPS BEFORE COURT

 Get Out of Jail.
 When a client is in jail there are several ways attorney Pflaum helps him or her get released from jail before the first court date or during the first court date at the arraignment.